 Late in the game during The Fifth Estate, The Twilight Saga: Breaking Dawn director Bill Condon’s long-awaited return to helming real movies, WikiLeaks founder Julian Assange (Benedict Cumberbatch) glowers at close confidante Daniel Domscheit-Berg (Daniel Brühl) and hisses, “How much time you can spend with a person and still have no idea who they are.”

 If only Condon knew we’d be wondering the same thing about the tasty, if opaque, version of Assange he’s asking us to consider.

-Condon and screenwriter Josh Singer (who adapted WikiLeaks books by Domscheit-Berg and The Guardian journalists Luke Harding and David Leigh) practically luxuriate in the mysterious and contradictory motives that make Assange such a fascinating character, until we realize all The Fifth Estate has to say about Julian Assange is that he’s mysterious and contradictory.
+Condon and screenwriter Josh Singer – adapting WikiLeaks books by Domscheit-Berg and The Guardian journalists Luke Harding and David Leigh – practically luxuriate in the mysterious and contradictory motives that make Julian Assange such a fascinating character.
+But then we realize all The Fifth Estate has to say about Assange is that he’s mysterious and contradictory.